Women’s Mental Health After the 2008 Financial Crisis

 The disproportionate impact of debt on women is not manifested only at a single moment.
 It is built over time, as indebtedness, instability, and responsibilities reinforce one another.
 What begins as a functional solution during a crisis period can become a structural limitation on future choices, affecting decisions about work, health, and long-term planning.

-Longitudinal research in mental health and economics indicates that persistent financial difficulties have cumulative effects, worsening existing inequalities (Sweet et al., 2013).
+Longitudinal research in mental health and economics indicates that persistent financial difficulties have cumulative effects, reinforcing existing inequalities (Sweet et al., 2013).
 For women, this accumulation occurs in a context of less protection and greater social demands, which helps explain why prolonged debt leaves deeper marks.

 As the 2008 crisis receded over time, its effects stopped being perceived as a response to an extraordinary event and became integrated into everyday experience.
 For many women, prolonged coexistence with debt, instability, and narrow financial margins produced a subtle yet profound shift: financial anxiety ceased to be an episodic reaction and began to function as a permanent state.
 This is not about spikes of concern in response to specific events, but about constant vigilance that organizes decisions, expectations, and emotions.